-At the beginning of get, we'll check if the user is logged in, using users.get_current_user().
+At the beginning of get, we'll check if the user is logged in, using users.get\current\user().
 If that returns a logged-in user, we go ahead and render the page.
 If not, we create a login page using the chat page itself as the redirect target for successful logins.
-That sounds a bit hairy, but it's really pretty simple: the call to allow users to login and then redirect back to the chat page if they're successful is just self.redirect(users.create_login_url(self.request.uri)).
+That sounds a bit hairy, but it's really pretty simple: the call to allow users to login and then redirect back to the chat page if they're successful is just self.redirect(users.create\login\url(self.request.uri)).

 In other words, we're performing a redirect that tells AppEngine to send the users to a login page.
-The login page is generated by the users service, with users.create_login_url.
+The login page is generated by the users service, with users.create\login\url.
 And when the users have successfully logged in, we redirect them to the chat page.
-We don't even need to remember the URL for the chat page-we just use the URI of the original request, which is accessible in a request handler as self-request-uri.
+We don't even need to remember the URL for the chat page-we just use the URI of the original request, which is accessible in a request handler as self.request.url.